andyatkinson/andyatkinson.github.io/dev-interviewing.md

 * What sorts of things do you look for when reviewing Pull Requests from your team members?

+* What sorts of techniques have you used to build consensus with other engineers on technical approaches?

 * In the quality and speed trade-off, what things do you do to improve the quality of your code?
 What sorts of things do you do to improve your iteration speed?